 - Henry Parkes Equity Resource Centre has a large collection of materials to support schools.
 These include resources for trauma, resilience and wellbeing including specialist counsellor resources.

 - The Refugee Student Counselling Support Team provides support for schools through:

-- tailored professional learning
+- advice and tailored professional learning

 - targeted support in complex cases